usnistgov/TaML/README.md

 cd TaML
 ```

-Next, one needs to create a virtual enviroment.
-This can be done using Python virtual enviroments or with Anaconda.
+Next, one needs to create a virtual environment.
+This can be done using Python virtual environments or with Anaconda.
 Both options are listed below.

 ### Create a Python virtual environment (option 1)